 26 Turkey Prison Hostages Released

-On Thursday, Ergin and other members of the Karagumruk gang attacked eight other inmates, killing five, including three who died after being thrown out of windows.
+On Thursday, Ergin and other members of the Karagumruk gang attacked eight recently transferred inmates, killing five, including three who died after being thrown out of windows.
 Ergin claimed the slain inmates were members of a rival gang that had arranged to enter the prison to kill him.

-For the past year, the Karagumruk gang has been clashing with members of the rival criminal gang.
-The feud began after gang leaders fought for supremacy at an Istanbul prison.
+For the past year, the Karagumruk gang has been clashing inside and outside of Istanbul prisons with members of the rival criminal gang.
+The feud began after leaders of the gangs fought for supremacy at an Istanbul prison.

 Karagumruk gang members are in prison pending trial on charges of kidnapping, beating and extortion.
 The gang is one of the leading criminal groups in Istanbul.

 Prisons in Turkey are usually overcrowded, prison guards are poorly paid, and rioting and hostage taking are not uncommon.
 Inmates frequently smuggle in mobile phones and guns.